asmov/bak8/docs/DESIGN.md

 The primary OS target is Linux, with MacOS and Windows (WSL) as secondary targets.

-The Bak8 suite consists of two CLI tools:
+The SourceTrait Backup suite consists of two CLI tools:
-- bak8
+- sourcetrait_backup
 - bak

 The flagship tool, `sourcetrait backup` can be used to run both manual and scheduled